 When growing weed indoors, you may want to opt for rectangular pots rather than the normal round ones.
 Although the latter are absolutely fine, rectangular pots allow you to make better use of your available growing space.
 Some rectangular planters for growing cannabis are particularly deep.
 These are well suited to maximize the growth of individual specimens as the roots can penetrate deeply, and the plants will thrive.

 Another consideration when growing outdoors is to opt for white pots, as they store less heat than black or grey containers.

 Tips for growing autoflowers in pots

-Regardless of the variety, you choose, here are some final tips for growing autoflowers in pots:
+Regardless of the variety, you choose, here are some final tips how to grow autoflowers in pots:

 Separate the plants